Fundamentals of Conservation Biology and Physiology

 TD2: Ecophysiology and environmental physiology (definitions); case studies (invasive species, reintroductions, ecological developments)

-- building a population's demographics
+- the construction of a population's demographics

-Practical work: plant ecophysiological analyses, animal ecophysiological analyses using non-invasive approaches (behavior, physiological and bioenergetic analyses).
+TP: plant ecophysiological analyses, animal ecophysiological analyses using non-invasive approaches (behavior, physiological and bioenergetic analyses).

 Read more

-Knowledge control
+Knowledge assessment

 coefficient

-No. of hours
+Number of hours

 Organization (FDS or local)